Momtaz Begum: Career

-Begum established a 50-bed "Momtaz Eye Hospital" with support from Orbis International, in her native village Joymontop.
+Begum was elected as a member of parliament from Manikganj-2 in 2008, 2014, and 2018.
+But she lost the national assembly election in 2024 from the same constituency to Dewan Zahid Ahemd Tulu, an independent candidate.
+Begum established a 50-bed "Momtaz Eye Hospital" with support from Orbis International, in her native village, Joymontop.
 The hospital was established in memory of her father, Modhu Boyati, who lost his eyesight as he could not afford a cataract operation due to poverty.